-648.140. (a) The hearing is open to public observation except to the extent:

-- (1) A closed hearing is required in whole or in part by statute or by federal or state constitution. - (2) The presiding officer determines it is necessary to close the hearing in whole or in part to ensure a fair hearing in the circumstances of the particular case. - (b) To the extent a hearing is conducted by telephone, television, or other electronic means, subdivision (a) is satisfied if members of the public have an opportunity (1) at reasonable times, to hear or inspect the agency's record, and to inspect any transcript obtained by the agency, and (2) to be physically present at the place where the presiding officer is conducting the hearing.
+- 648.140. (a) The hearing is open to public observation except to the extent: - 38 (1) A closed hearing is required in whole or in part by statute or by federal or state constitution. - (2) The presiding officer determines it is necessary to close the hearing in whole or in part to ensure a fair hearing in the circumstances of the particular case. - (b) To the extent a hearing is conducted by telephone, television, or other electronic means, subdivision (a) is satisfied if members of the public have an opportunity (1) at reasonable times, to hear or inspect the agency's record, and to inspect any transcript obtained by the agency, and (2) to be physically present at the place where the presiding officer is conducting the hearing.

 Comment.
 Section 648.140 supplements the Bagley-Keene Open Meeting Act, Government Code §§ 11120-11132.
 Closure of a hearing should be done only to the extent necessary under this section, taking into account the substantial public interest in open proceedings.
+It should be noted that under the Open Meeting Law deliberations on a decision to be reached based on evidence introduced in an adjudicative proceeding may be made in closed session.
+Section 11126(d).
+See also Section 610.280 ("agency member" defined).

 Subdivision (a) codifies existing practice.
 See discussion in 1 G. Ogden, Cal.
 Public Agency Prac. § 37.03 (1991).
 Statutory protection of trade secrets and other confidential or privileged information is covered by subdivision (a)(1).
 See, e.g., Evid.
-Code §§
+Code §§ 1060-1063.

-1060-1063.
 Discretion of the presiding officer under subdivision (a)(2) could include such matters as protection of a child witness.
 Cf. Section 648.350 (protection of child witnesses).